filipecalasans/nasdaq-stock-price/README.md

-# nasdaq-stock-price
+# Nasdaq Stock Price

 Build a Google Docs Spreadsheets for Nasdaq Prices follow-up using Google Finance and GoogleAPI in Python.
+We get the stocks listed in Nasdaq from theier FTP Server and populates a Spreadsheet in google docs using the Python GoogleAPI.

+If you want to use these scripts you'll have to provide the google credentials on a file named 'credential-google.json' at ../credentials.
+You may change this in code if you prefer.

-##Table Example
+## Table Example

 |stocks|price|priceopen|high|low|volume|datedelay|change|changepct|closeyest|shares|
 |------|------|------|------|------|------|------|------|------|------|------:|